biicode/docs/c++/publishing.rst

 Tag a version
 --------------

 Put a semantic name to your block versions.
+Once tagged, you can :ref:`depend on a version just knowing its tagd<tag_dependencies>`.
 Just execute:

 .. code-block:: bash